High school football, lacrosse player allowed to play after court ruling

 SOUTHWEST MIAMI-DADE, FLA.
-(WSVN) - A lacrosse player and his family were all smiles after a judge allowed the high school senior to get back onto the playing field.
+(WSVN) - A lacrosse player and his family were all smiles after a judge allowed the high school senior to get back on the playing field.

 A judge ruled that Luther Johnson V will be allowed to play in a Christopher Columbus High School football game at Tropical Park, at 7 p.m., Wednesday.

-Johnson has found himself in the middle of a legal fight for weeks after he was accused of two hard hits during two lacrosse games last season.
+Johnson is in the middle of a legal fight for after he was accused of two hard hits during two lacrosse games last season.
 The Florida High School Athletic Association suspended Johnson for the majority of his senior year for those hits.

 “Playing sports is one love that I have, and I just don’t want to stop over a decision that people make, and I can’t make,” Johnson said during a Aug.
 2 press conference.
 “I am just ready to get back on the field.”